These 16 Tips Will Help You Survive When the Water Runs Out

 10. Learn to take “sponge baths” using a washcloth and soap.
 Your spray bottle of castile soap will come in handy for this.
 Better yet, lay in a supply of No-Rinse Bath Wipes (my favorite), homemade wipes (something I still need to learn to do), or baby wipes.

-11. Have at least one way to filter and purify watered gathered from the outdoors.
-See How to Use Pool Shock to Purify Water.
+11. Have at least one way to filter and purify water gathered from the outdoors.

 12. Learn to hook a hose up to your water heater so that you can use its water in an emergency.
 It is a good idea to turn off the electrical breaker or turn off the pilot light first.